Anderson defeats GOP candidate who dropped out after arrest

 HARTFORD, Conn.
-(AP) - Justin Anderson, a lieutenant colonel in the Connecticut Army National Guard, emerged as the winner Tuesday following a recount in a Republican congressional primary in which his opponent dropped out the race following a domestic violence arrest.
+(AP) - Justin Anderson, a lieutenant colonel in the Connecticut Army National Guard, emerged as the winner Tuesday following a recount in a Republican congressional primary in which his opponent dropped out of the race following a domestic violence arrest.

-Anderson, 49, is a retired state correctional officer and member of the East Haddam Planning and Zoning Commission who recently left his job as a state intelligence operations specialist.
+Anderson, 49, is a retired state correctional officer and member of the East Haddam Planning and Zoning Commission who recently left his job as a state intelligence operations specialist to run for office.
 In November he will face U.S. Rep. Joe Courtney, a Democrat who has represented the eastern Connecticut district since 2007.

 His opponent, Thomas Gilmer, was charged the night before the Aug.
 11 primary election with first-degree unlawful restraint and second-degree strangulation and dropped out of the race the following day.
 The charges stem from a May 2017 attack on a former girlfriend and July 22 interview with the victim, according to Wethersfield police.